mrlinuxfish/FishMix/README.md

 - Fish Mix v2.2 - Fix approach circle on low resolution
 - Fish Mix v2.3 - Change default cursor color
 - Fish Mix v2.4 - Add spinner assets, fix approach circles, make the cursor nicer, and change the color scheme
+- Fish-Ameliorate - This is a new skin I found and have since modified to be slightly better.
+It is a lot easier to read than the old skin.
+I will create new assets for the Fish-Skin to make it more similar to this skin.

 # Osu Fish New Project #
 This project is my attempt to make an osu skin from scratch